Satsukevich-Dzmitry/SSGPresentation/slides.md

 <v-clicks>

 - Expect your <span class="long-build">build time to take longer then ever before</span>.
-- No more highly dynamic or user-specific UI. <span class="no-dynamic">First S in SSG stands for Static</span>.
 - Get ready to add some checks where you code is running. <span class="no-dynamic">Browser-speific API call will break build</span>.
-- Get ready to have <span class="hard-updates">Complex invalidations</span> if your pages updates frequently.
+- Prepare yourself <span class="hard-updates">Complex invalidations</span> if your pages updates frequently.

 </v-clicks>